 The first step was to reconstruct the history of global mean temperatures for the last 784,000 years, using combined data from marine sediment cores, ice cores, and computer simulations covering the last eight glacial cycles.

 Calculation of Earth’s energy balance for the aforementioned time period was the second step of the research.
 This was done by employing greenhouse gas concentration estimates extracted from air bubbles in ice cores, as well as taking into account Milankovitch Cycles, which are astronomical factors having an impact on the planetary heat budget.

-"Our results imply that the Earth's sensitivity to variations in atmospheric CO explained Friedrich.
-2 increases as the climate warms," "Currently, our planet is in a warm phase -- an interglacial period -- and the associated increased climate sensitivity needs to be taken into account for future projections of warming induced by human activities."
+"Our results imply that the Earth's sensitivity to variations in atmospheric CO2 increases as the climate warms," explained Friedrich.
+"Currently, our planet is in a warm phase -- an interglacial period -- and the associated increased climate sensitivity needs to be taken into account for future projections of warming induced by human activities."

 The researchers employed these estimates based on Earth’s paleoclimate sensitivity and calculated the warming for the next 85 years that may be caused due to human-induced, business-as-usual greenhouse gas discharge.
 According to the researchers, global temperatures will increase by 5.9°C (~10.5°F) above pre-industrial values by 2100.
 This figure matches the upper range of estimates proposed by the Intergovernmental Panel on Climate Change (IPCC).

 Our study also allows us to put our 21st century temperatures into the context of Earth's history.
 Paleoclimate data can actually teach us a lot about our future.